 TRIUMPH, like the Wisconsin Academy for Rural Medicine (WARM), is a program within the school, designed to address the health needs of Wisconsin and beyond.
 Both programs embody the Wisconsin Idea for the 21st century - to share and apply advances in knowledge for the common good in collaboration with the state, its constituents and communities and its partners around the world.

 TRIUMPH, established in 2008, is led and coordinated by an enthusiastic team of UW School of Medicine and Public Health faculty and staff located in Madison and Milwaukee.
-The program is an important component of our transformation into a school of medicine and public health.
+The program is an important component of our integration as a school of medicine and public health.

-The UW School of Medicine and Public Health also works with the University of Wisconsin System and community partners to develop a Rural and Urban Scholars in Community Health (RUSCH) undergraduate pipeline program to recruit and prepare motivated students who wish to serve rural and urban communities.
+The UW School of Medicine and Public Health also works with the University of Wisconsin System and community partners to implement a Rural and Urban Scholars in Community Health (RUSCH) pipeline program to recruit and prepare motivated undergraduate students who wish to serve rural and urban communities.

 University of Wisconsin School of Medicine and Public Health medical students in the Training in Urban Medicine and Public Health program will learn about:

 - Promoting health equity and reducing health disparities

 - Enhancing cultural skills

 - Developing and implementing population-based health promotion projects